 SA Objective Proposed Policy No policy.
-HRA implications 1. to 5 N/A N/A 6.
-To create vibrant balanced communities where residents feel a 'sense of place' and individual contribution is valued.
-Permanent.
+HRA implications Mitigation and enhancement measures 1. to 5 N/A N/A N/A communities where residents feel a Permanent.
 Indirect.
 ST/LT + Indirectly all of these options will add to and support the sense of place within new and existing developments.
 Neutral.
 0 A no policy option would not alter the status quo.
-N/A 7. and 8 N/A N/A 9.
-To protect and enhance the areas natural, semi-natural and street scene to support the tourist economy.
-Permanent.
+N/A - 7. and 8 N/A N/A N/A natural, semi-natural and street scene to support the tourist Permanent.
 Indirect.
 ST/LT + Indirectly all of these options will add to and support natural, semi-natural and street scene through the provision and implementation of green infrastructure.
 Permanent, Indirect.
 ST/LT - A no policy option would not support the tourist economy as new developments would not need to create an attractive environment for users and could make Thanet less appealing to tourists.
-N/A 10. and 11 N/A N/A 12.
-To conserve and enhance the character and quality of the area's landscape and townscape particularly associated with town centres and coastal areas.
-Permanent.
+N/A - 10. and 11 N/A N/A N/A character and quality of the area's landscape and townscape particularly associated with town Permanent.
 Indirect.
 ST/LT + Indirectly all of these options will add to and support and enhance the character and quality of landscape and townscape across the district.
 The policy will improve the connectivity between new and existing features.
 Neutral.
 0 A no policy option would not alter the status quo.
-N/A 13.
-To preserve and enhance sites, features and areas of historic archaeological or architectural importance, and their settings.
-Permanent.
+N/A - features and areas of historic Permanent.
 Direct.
 ST/LT + Policy adoption will contribute in retaining historic features, including boundaries and layouts.
 Neutral.
 0 A no policy option would not alter the status quo.
-14. to 19 N/A N/A 20.
-To conserve and enhance biodiversity.
+14. to 19 N/A N/A N/A biodiversity.
 Permanent.
 Indirect.
 ST/LT + Indirectly all of these options will add to and support and enhance biodiversity.
 Permanent, Direct.
 ST/LT - Without provisions for green infrastructure biodiversity would not be enhanced with new developments and this could lead to a reduction in habitat quality and connectivity.
-N/A 21. to 23 N/A N/A - -
+N/A - 21. to 23 N/A 1 N/A N/A

 The proposed policy has the potential to positive impact on this objective by delivering new development that includes adequate open space, landscaping and provision of wildlife habitats.
-It will also
+It will also contribute in retaining historic features.